crohr/crohr.github.com/about/cv-for-print.md

 # Cyril Rohr

-Freelance developer, specializing in distributed RESTful architectures, APIs, Ruby & Node.js development (both frontend and backend), and DevOps consulting.
+Freelance developer, specialising in distributed RESTful architectures, APIs, Ruby & Node.js development (both frontend and backend), and DevOps consulting.
 I can make your software development process more reliable, and improve your tooling to deliver high quality software.
 You can see my recommendations on LinkedIn (<http://www.linkedin.com/in/cyrilrohr>), and my open-source contributions on Github (<https://github.com/crohr>).

 Tel: +44 (0) 7527 469431 | Address: 77 Frances Havergal Close, CV31 3BU, Leamington, UK.
 <br/>